 Future Meetings | Conferences of Interest

-CSU Bakersfield ~ Dustin Knepp (chair) & Lena Taug Robles, http://www.csub.edu/ModLang/
+CSU Bakersfield ~ Dustin Knepp (chair) & Lena Taub Robles, http://www.csub.edu/ModLang/

 CSU East Bay ~ Meiling Wu (chair) & Marcelo Paz, http://isis.csuhayward.edu/dbsw/modernlanguages/Home_Page.php

-CSU Fresno ~ Debbi Avila (chair) & Rosemarie Kuhn, http://www.csufresno.edu/mcll
+CSU Fresno ~ Debbi Avila (chair) & Rosemarie Kuhn,http://www.fresnostate.edu/artshum/mcll/

-CSU Fullerton ~ James Hussar (chair), Linh Nguyen & Sandra Pérez-Linggi, http://hss.fullerton.edu/mll/
+CSU Fullerton ~ James Hussar (chair), Linh Nguyen.
+Note: Sandra Pérez-Linggi currently serves as President of the WLC. http://hss.fullerton.edu/mll/

 Humboldt State University ~ Rosamel Benavides & Anna Montoya / Joseph Diémé, http://www.humboldt.edu/%7Ewlc/